 A lot of people have asked, “What do you do if you've signed your kid up for something and they start complaining and don't want to do it anymore?
 Are they just being a kid?
 Are they just complaining?
 Do I push for them to keep going or do I let them quit?”
 This is a part of being a parent that's hard.
 Our philosophy is that we do a lot of research before we sign up, but once we sign up, we're committed.
 In the Page family, when we commit to something we don't bail.
 When people or a team are counting on us, we show up and finish out the season.
 With the exception of vacations or unavoidable events, of course!

 One BIG exception to this is considering your child's physical and mental health.
 Our daughter was at a gym where she was having some issues and it was becoming toxic.
-Her self esteem was being effected and she was having some anxiety.
+Her self-esteem was being affected and she was having some anxiety.
 At 6 years old she started having knee and back problems.
 OH, HECK NO!
 These were red flags for me that their technique or lack thereof was hurting my child physically.
 More than that, their coaching style was hurting her mentally and emotionally.
-We pulled her out, let her take a break and got her healthy.
-After a few months we found a new gym that fit in our boundaries and we've been there ever since.
+We pulled her out, let her take a break, and got her healthy.
+After a few months, we found a new gym that fit in our boundaries and we've been there ever since.